-Our company will require additional financing.
-There can be no assurance, however, that we will be able to acquire the financing necessary to enable us to pursue our plan of operation.
-If our company requires additional financing and we are unable to acquire such funds, our business may fail.
 As a development stage company, we are not able to fund our cash requirements through our current operations.
 Historically, we have been able to raise a limited amount of capital through private placements of our equity stock, but we are uncertain about our continued ability to raise funds privately.
-If we are unable to secure adequate capital to continue our operations, our shareholders may lose some or all of their investment and our business may fail.
+Further, we believe that our company may have difficulties raising capital until we locate a prospective property through which we can pursue our plan of operation.
+If we are unable to secure adequate capital to continue our acquisition efforts, our shareholders may lose some or all of their investment and our business may fail.